chowgule/game-hub/README.md

 API: External API for game data

-CSS: Styling of the components
+Chakra-UI - Library used for styling the compoenents

 Installation: